 Casting Hope Mission Trip - 2013

-In May of 2013, Tim Thoman and Jim Christie, with family and friends, led a second mission trip to Haiti to dedicate a new fishing village in Gros Mangle.
+In May of 2013, Tim Thoman, with family and friends, led a second mission trip to Haiti to dedicate a new fishing village in Gros Mangle.
 The project includes four ocean-worthy fishing boats, life vests, and fish attraction devices.
 A return trip planned for March 2015 will dedicate a clean water supply for the island and solar-powered refrigeration for fish storage.
 An unplanned benefit of the fishing boats has saved more than 100 lives--the boats provided transportation to the mainland for those requiring emergency medical services for a Cholera outbreak in 2014.
 Photos of our 2013 visit are posted on Facebook.

 Our Initial Work in Haiti - 2012

+In March of 2012, a delegation of company employees and family members traveled to Haiti with Samaritan's Feet to attend the inauguration of a new village, meet and serve the people of Vialet, and experience life in Haiti.
 A building project in Vialet, Haiti, has helped 50 families to break the cycle of poverty and help position them for long-term growth.
 The Vialet project also helps Performance Services more fully live our Mission, Vision, and Guiding Principles.

 A new school for vialet

 A sturdy, concrete block building, the school serves 350 students with capacity doubled by having primary students attend int he morning and secondary students in the afternoon.
-There are eight 1,000 square foot classrooms, furnished with donated furniture from Indiana K-12 school customers, two offices, a sanitation block of eight restrooms and a cistern that stores rain water off the roof.
+There are eight 1,000 square foot classrooms, furnished with donated furniture from Indiana K-12 school customers, two offices, a sanitation block of eight restrooms and a cistern that stores rainwater off the roof.

 new homes for vialet